MrJuantastic/JuanAvalos/content/posts/2020-01-happily-ever-avalos-and-2020-visions.md

 *Fish begins to cry.
 My heart breaks to see her like this.
 I hold her hand.
 Rocka tries to lick her face to make her feel better.*

 <span style="color:darkorange">Me</span>: Look, I know it’s hard, but we’ll figure it out.
 Together.
 We just need to budget better and focus on the things we can control.
-That will help things to get better.
+That will help things get better.
 We also have the income tax to help us out.

 *Fish looks up and wipes her tears.
-She thanks Rocka and Rocka goes to lie down in the bed.
+She thanks Rocka and Rocka goes to lie down on the bed.
 Fish looks at me.*

 <span style="color:darkblue">Fish</span>: I just can’t control this and it stresses me out.
 I need to work on not getting anxious over situations I cannot control.